Decoupling Vector Data and Index Storage for Space Efficiency: Evaluation

-We exclude in-memory ANNS systems (e.g., HNSW \cite{malkov18} and NSG \cite{fu19}), as we focus on disk-based baselines due to their superior cost efficiency and scalability.
-We also omit a few recent disk-based ANNS systems, which focus on enhancing search and update performance but do not address space efficiency.
-For example, we exclude Starling \cite{wang24}, which improves DiskANN's search performance but is outperformed by the later proposed PipeANN \cite{guo25}.
-We also exclude OdinANN \cite{guo26} and SPFresh \cite{xu23}, which extend DiskANN and SPANN with in-place updates, respectively, since our focus is on demonstrating that \sysname achieves space efficiency, while supporting efficient batched updates comparable to the baselines.
-Note that \sysname is orthogonal to existing in-place update extensions and could potentially benefit from their techniques for improved update performance.
+We build the graph indexes for PipeANN and \sysname using DiskANN's index-construction algorithm.
+We then decouple the storage and apply component-specific compression for \sysname atop the resulting DiskANN index.
+For 100\,M-scale datasets, index construction takes roughly 10~hours, whereas \sysname's compression and layout transformation complete in about 5~minutes, which is negligible compared to index construction.

-\paragraph{Default settings.} For DecoupleVS100M, SIFT100M, and SPACEV100M, the graph-based index uses $R=96$ outgoing edges per node and a candidate list size of $L_{b}=100$.
-For SIFT1B and SPACEV1B, we increase the parameters to $R=128$ edges and a candidate list size of $L_{b}=200$ to maintain high search accuracy.
-For SPANN, we follow its default configurations.
-We set the beam width (i.e., the breadth of the graph search) to $W=4$ for DiskANN, PipeANN, and \sysname, the default in DiskANN \cite{jayaram19}.
-For fair comparisons, we apply the same dynamic cache management (\S\ref{subsec:search}) to all systems, with the cache capacity set to 1\,M entries (corresponding to the size ratios of 1\% and 0.1\% for 100\,M and 1\,B datasets, respectively).
-For \sysname, we set the uncompressed chunk size to $C=4$\,MiB, the uncompressed segment size to 512\,MiB, and the re-ranking batch size to $B=10$.
-We measure search accuracy by {\em recall@10}, defined as the fraction of queries whose true nearest neighbors appear in the top-10 search results (i.e., the result set size $K=10$).
+\para{Default settings.} For DecoupleVS100M, SIFT100M, and SPACEV100M, the graph index uses $R=96$ outgoing edges per node and a candidate list size of $L_{b}=100$.
+For SIFT1B and SPACEV1B, we increase to $R=128$ edges and $L_{b}=200$ to maintain high recall.
+For SPANN, we use its default configurations.
+We set the beam width $W=4$ for DiskANN, PipeANN, and \sysname, following DiskANN's default \cite{jayaram19}.
+For fair comparison, we apply the same dynamic cache management (\S\ref{subsec:search}) to all systems, with a cache capacity of 1\,M entries (1\% and 0.1\% for 100\,M and 1\,B datasets, respectively).
+For \sysname, we set the uncompressed chunk size $C=4$\,MiB, the uncompressed segment size to 512\,MiB, and the re-ranking batch size $B=10$.
+We measure search accuracy by {\em recall@10}, the fraction of queries whose true nearest neighbors appear in the top-10 results ($K=10$).